 I want to have a black edge.
 Do you offer therefore anything like "Screen Goo Ultra Black"?
-Answer: Recommendation: cheap deep black tinting paint. (no concentrate) Every DIY market offers cheap deep black tint, in Germany called RAL 9005.
+Answer: Recommendation: cheap deep black tinting paint. (no concentrate) Every DIY market offers cheap deep black paint, in Germany called RAL 9005.
 This is the blackest black.
 Even with a nice name like "ultra black" the paint won't absorb more visible light.
-A difference between "Screen Goo Ultra Black" and normal tinting color: Screen Goo Ultra Black is much more expensive.
+A difference between "Screen Goo Ultra Black" and normal full & tinting paint: Screen Goo Ultra Black is much more expensive.

 Why should other screen paints be used with one special primer?
 Answer: For making profit?!?
 There is just one reason to prepare the surface with primer, when using our first class screen paint: bonding to ground.
 There is no "perfekt" primer.
 For most types of plaster a water-based primer is the right solution.
 The right choice for wood is never a water-based primer, due to ingredients of wood that could produce ugly stains.
 The right primer for the specific surface is available at your local DIY market for an affordable price.
 Walls painted with normal wall paint (not latex paint) don't have to be coated with primer.